jwvdiermen/grunt-include-source/README.md

 Default value: `''`

 The base URL to use for included files in the final result.
-For example, setting `baseUrl` to `public` will result in files being included from `public/path/to/your/file`.
+For example, setting `baseUrl` to `public/` will result in files being included from `public/path/to/your/file`.

 ### Include syntax
 Currently supported: `html`, `scss`